5 Gottman Method Couples Communication Exercises and Conversation Starters

 • Ho did you know you had fallen in love?

-Congratulations on trying out these couple’s communication exercises!
+Congratulations on trying out these couple’s communication exercises and conversation starters for couples!
 Do you want to keep going?

-Here is a free mini-series course on empathy, the single most important communication a couple can master.
+Here is a free mini-series course on empathy, the most critical communication a couple can master.

 Leave a Comment